Undev/redmine_undev_watchers/README.md

 # Redmine Undev Watchers Plugin

-This plugin makes selection of watchers easier and more convenient.
+This plugin makes selection of issue watchers easier and more convenient.

 ## Installation